0%

 Dominance Check

-During your Action Phase, you may voluntarily relinquish Dominance in a lane you control to generate 1 Soul.
+During your Action Phase, you may voluntarily relinquish Dominance in a plane you control to generate 1 Soul.
 The Dominance coin returns to the neutral position.

 Dominance Coin States